Edgewood Junior/Senior High School: School of Choice

 High school students are required to earn a Diploma of Distinction.
-To earn the diploma students are required to have 4 English credits at honours level or higher, 4 Mathematics credits at honours level or higher, 4 Science credits at honours level or higher, 4 Social Studies credits at honours level or higher, 3 World Language credits in one language at honours level or higher, freshman Career & Research, 1 performing/fine art credit, a senior project an accompanying research course, Unweighted GPA on the 2.0 to 4.0 scale, Algebra 1 Honours in middle school, at least 2 AP or Dual enrollment courses, completed 25 service learning hours annually, at least 1 leadership experience, and no F grades on their transcripts.
+To earn the diploma students are required to have 4 English credits at honours level or higher, 4 Mathematics credits at honours level or higher, 4 Science credits at honours level or higher, 4 Social Studies credits at honours level or higher, 3 World Language credits in one language at honours level or higher, freshman Career Research and Decision Making, 1 performing/fine art credit, a senior project an accompanying research course, Unweighted GPA on the 2.0 to 4.0 scale, Algebra 1 Honours in middle school, at least 2 AP or Dual enrollment courses, completed 25 service learning hours annually, at least 1 leadership experience, and no F grades on their transcripts.

 Recognition

-Edgewood was named a Blue Ribbon School by the US Department of Education in 2008-2009, and again in 2017.
+Edgewood was named a Blue Ribbon School by the US Department of Education in 2008-2009, 2017, and in 2023.
 The school scored the highest in the county on the 2009 state writing test.
 The school was ranked 73 out of 21,069 in the country.
 Criteria were scoring high in state exams for both majority and minority students, and Advanced Placement testing including wide participation.
 In 2008, the school, using state criteria, was tied with one other school in the county for having a 100% graduation rate.
 Eighth grade students achieved the highest scores in the county on the 2008 FCAT essay test, at 4.80, which tied with one other school.
-In 2010, the school had two National Merit Scholarship semi-finalists, out of 30 for the county.
+In 2024, the school had nine National Merit Scholarship semi-finalists.